uid/kswak/README.md

 1. Install mongodb, because you'll need the mongoexport tool.

-2. If you're running KSWAK locally (with localhost URLs), then run:
+2. Run mongoexport.
+The first part of its command line depends on whether you're running KSWAK locally (with localhost URLs):

-    mongoexport -h 127.0.0.1 --port 3001 -d meteor -c responses --type csv --fields "timestamp,username,answer"
+        mongoexport -h 127.0.0.1 --port 3001 -d meteor

-3. If you've deployed KSWAK on meteor.com, then run:
+or remotely on meteor.com:

-    meteor mongo -U 005k.meteor.com | sed -E -e 's_mongodb://([^:]+):([^@]+)@([^:]+):([^/]+)/(.*)$_mongoexport -u \1 -p \2 -h \3 --port \4 -d \5 -c responses --type csv --fields "timestamp,username,answer"_'
+    meteor mongo -U 005k.meteor.com | sed -E -e 's_mongodb://([^:]+):([^@]+)@([^:]+):([^/]+)/(.*)$_mongoexport -u \1 -p \2 -h \3 --port \4 -d \5_'

 which will print the mongoexport command line that you need to run, including hostname, port, username, and password.
-Copy that mongoexport command line and run it.
-Don't bother saving this mongoexport command for later, because the username and password are temporary and will expire.
+Don't bother saving these values for later, because the username and password are temporary and will expire.

+3. The end of your mongoexport command line should be one of the following, depending on the data you want:

+   * Just the last student response to each question, in CSV format

+       -c responses --type csv --fields "timestamp,username,answer"  --sort={timestamp:1}

+   * All events, in CSV format

+       -c events --type csv --fields "timestamp,type,username,choices,answer" --sort={timestamp:1}